AI Concierge for Hotels: 2026 Platforms & ROI Compared

 PMS integration allows the AI to access reservation details, recognize returning guests, and personalize responses.
 “I see you’re arriving Tuesday for three nights” feels very different from “When are you arriving?”

 Task management integration lets the AI create work orders when guests request services.
-The towel request doesn’t just get acknowledged—it appears on housekeeping’s queue automatically.
+The towel request doesn’t just get acknowledged.
+It appears on housekeeping’s queue automatically.

 Communication platform integration ensures human staff see AI conversation history when they take over.
 Context transfer prevents guests from repeating themselves.